 If you pay for your trip with a credit card, you may have coverage for trip cancellation, delays, car rental insurance, or lost and stolen belongings.
 For instance, you may be able to opt out of rental car insurance if your credit card provides it.

-However, the benefits probably won’t be as extensive as those you’ll receive with the best travel insurance policies, and there could be more exclusions: You may discover that your credit card doesn’t cover car rental insurance in particular countries because of high accident rates, for example.
+However, the benefits probably won’t be as extensive as those you’ll receive with the best travel insurance policies, and you may find that there are more exclusions: You may discover that your credit card doesn’t cover car rental insurance in particular countries because of high accident rates, for example.

-(If you want a credit card that offers great perks when you’re on the go, check out our guide to the Best Travel Credit Cards for 2019.
+(If you want a credit card that offers great perks when you’re on the go, check out our guide to the best travel credit cards.
 These cards often offer great trip protection features as well as perks such as bonus points on travel, no foreign transaction fees, and concierge services.)

 Do you need the peace of mind?

 If all the “what-ifs” of travel keep you awake at night, spending a couple hundred dollars on travel insurance might be a good investment if it means you’ll be able to relax and enjoy your trip more.
 If you’ve spent weeks planning every leg of your trip, travel insurance could be a necessary comfort.